 Over the past few decades, the rise in computational power, data accessibility, technological progress, and successful results have fueled research in data-driven methods.
 Nonetheless, these methods may be vulnerable to data poisoning attacks, which aim to degrade performance by altering the training data \cite{biggio2012poisoning,barreno2006can,barreno2010security}.
 The concept of poisoning was originally introduced for anomaly detection \cite{barreno2006can,kloft2010online,rubinstein2009antidote} and attacks against SVM models \cite{biggio2012poisoning}.
 Thereafter, various machine learning models have been shown to be susceptible to poisoning attacks \cite{jagielski2018manipulating,xiao2015feature,zhang2020online,shafahi2018poison} (see also \cite{tian2022comprehensive} for a survey).
-In the field of systems control, data-driven methods are used due to a variety of reasons, such as a decreased modeling complexity and/or reduced costs.
-In fact, data-driven control methods permit the user to formulate a control law directly from the data, thus bypassing the need of modeling the dynamical systems, and depending on the goal, there are a variety of these methods to use: techniques based on Willem's et al. lemma \cite{willems2005note,de2019formulas,coulson2019data}, Virtual Reference Feedback Tuning (VRFT) \cite{campi2002virtual}, Iterative Feedback Tuning \cite{hjalmarsson2002iterative}, Correlation based Tuning \cite{karimi2004iterative}, etc. Similarly, also data-driven control methods may be affected by poisoning attacks.
-However, little has been studied in the literature.
-In \cite{russo2021poisoning} the authors formulate a poisoning attack against the VRFT method.
-Similarly, in \cite{2209.09108} the authors propose a poisoning attack against data-driven predictive control methods In \cite{showkatbakhsh2016secure,feng2021learning} the authors consider how to recover the underlying model of the system from poisoned data, while in \cite{chekan2020regret} the authors consider enlarging the confidence set of the poisoned parameters to improve the performance of online LQR.
+In the field of systems control, data-driven methods are used due to a variety of reasons, such as decreased modeling complexity and/or reduced costs.
+In fact, data-driven control methods allow the user to formulate a control law directly from the data, thus bypassing the need of modeling the dynamical systems.
+There are a variety of these methods to use: techniques based on Willem's et al. lemma \cite{willems2005note,de2019formulas,coulson2019data}, Virtual Reference Feedback Tuning (VRFT) \cite{campi2002virtual}, Iterative Feedback Tuning \cite{hjalmarsson2002iterative}, Correlation-based Tuning \cite{karimi2004iterative}, etc. However, data-driven control methods may also be affected by poisoning attacks.
+In \cite{russo2021poisoning}, the authors formulate a poisoning attack against the VRFT method.
+Similarly, in \cite{2209.09108} the authors propose a poisoning attack against data-driven predictive control methods.
+In \cite{showkatbakhsh2016secure,feng2021learning}, the authors consider how to recover the underlying model of the system from poisoned data, while \cite{chekan2020regret} considers enlarging the confidence set of the poisoned parameters to improve the performance of online LQR.
 The detection and analysis of these attacks, however, have received limited attention.
 Through first principles thinking, we investigate which models are compatible with the poisoned data.
 We focus on the least-squares (LS) estimator and study how poisoning affects the performance of this estimator.
 Through the lens of statistical tests, we examine how data can be poisoned and how these attacks can be detected.
 Our last contribution is to propose an attack that can impact the LS estimator while being stealthy to classical statistical tests, including residual and correlation tests typically used for anomaly detection.
 We provide examples and numerical simulations to accompany our results.